 At times it can be as good as a walk-on.
 You simply walk straight to the front, past the regular queue, past the Express line, and straight onto the ride.
 And it’s free.

 The drawback.
 You will have to ride alone.
 The Queue is used to fill up the empty seats created by odd-numbered groups.
 So as a seat comes available a rider is sent from the single-rider queue onto the ride.
 But remember, you still queue together.
 And will be on the ride with one or two turns.
 The Experiences that use it are also really immersive, so you are not really able to acknowledge or interact with your party anyway.
 So riding solo makes very little difference.

 The Single Rider queue can save as little as 75% of your queuing and can be as much as 100% we have literally used the Single rider Queues and been the ONLY people waiting for a seat!

 It is also fantastic for those times when you have queued, but after the ride just thought “I really want to Do It Again!”
 Jump in the Single rider and away you go!

 11 – Eat in Queues or at Shows – but be respectful

-Some Queues such as transformers, Revenge of the Mummy and Harry Potter and the Wizarding World you will not be allowed food items in the queue.
+In some Queues such as Transformers, Revenge of the Mummy, and Harry Potter and the Wizarding World you will not be allowed food items in the queue.
 But for most as long as you have finished or are able to put away, or bin and food by the time you get to the front you are perfectly fine to eat in the queue.
 This can save valuable time wasted on sitting down to eat.